AlfredMadere/open-recipes/README.md

 ---

 ### Contributors

-**Back end - csc365**
+**Frontend - csc307:**
+Alfred Madere,
+Abigayle Mercer,
+Pau Minguet,
+Michael Murray,
+Kassi Winter

+**Backend - csc365:**
+Mihir Chintawar- mchintaw@calpoly.edu,
+Alfred Madere - amadere@calpoly.edu,
 Molly Sandler - mosandle@calpoly.edu
-Alfred Madere - amadere@calpoly.edu
-Mihir Chintawar- mchintaw@calpoly.edu

-**Front end - csc307**
-Alfred Madere
-Pau Minguet
-Abigayle Mercer
-Kassi Winter
-Michael Murray

 ---

 ### Project Description

-We propose to develop a service for a meal planning and recipe management  aimed primarily at college students and young adults.
-The service will allow users to manually enter recipes into their personal "cookbook" or add existing recipes from a public library.
-A "week planner" feature will enable users to plan meals for the week, generating a shopping list based on the selected recipes.
-Additional features like recipe rating, picture uploads, and recipe forking are planned.
-The service aims to solve the problem of meal planning and grocery shopping, making it easier and more efficient for people first living on their own.
-While the MVP will focus on core functionalities, future iterations could include AI-enabled inventory management and a premium feature set.
+Open Recipes is a service for meal planning and recipe management aimed primarily at college students and young adults.
+The service allows users to create their own recipes or search for others' recipes using the search feature.
+The app also allows for the creation of recipe lists, which can group recipes together, e.g. "Breakfast".
+Users can view account information and pinned recipes from the 'profile' page.
+Finally, on the 'feed' page, popular and relevant recipes from the community are displayed for browsing!

 ---